 Each brought a different lens but together, they painted a clear picture of what it takes to build enduring products from Europe:

+One theme came up again and again: great companies are built by aligned teams.
+Not faster code and better tools, but alignment.
 In a world where AI is rapidly lowering the barrier to execution, the differentiator is no longer speed - it’s clarity of mission and the ability to move in the same direction.
+Teams that obsess over alignment build companies that last.

 As Carlo put it: “businesses only work when all parts are strong: business, product, and technology”.
 Neglect one, and the whole system breaks.

 Gabriele Lini highlighted a massive opportunity in robotics and physical AI: “Today, more than half of robotics development time is spent not on building, but on managing data pipelines”.
+He dug into why the next frontier isn’t just better models, it’s better infrastructure through unified data systems, standardised workflows and developer-friendly tools.
+Whoever solves this unlocks an entirely new wave of innovation.

-But that phase is often an advantage.
-It gives builders the space to experiment, iterate, and quietly get better while no one is watching.
+And, there was a key final reminder that resonated across every story that, what looks like overnight success, is usually years in the making.
+In the early days, most founders faced skepticism and sometimes outright dismissal.
+But that phase is often an advantage, as it gives builders the space to experiment, iterate, and quietly get better while no one is watching.
 What events like this prove is that when you bring them together, the learning compounds fast.

+Milan was just the beginning.
 We’re taking Built By Few on the road - and gearing up for our flagship summit later this year.
 If you want to be part of the next one, stay tuned and register your interest here.

 Avanti tutta 🚀.